alanc98/mqtt_app/README.md

 # mqtt_app
-cFS app that serves as an interface to MQTT
+cFS app that serves as a bridge to the MQTT pub/sub bus

+This app depends on the corresponding mqtt_lib cFS library.